antoine-richard/restarantino/README.md

 ___

-A REST backend used for a programming workshop: [AngularJS Movie Workshop](https://github.com/antoine-richard/angular-movie-workshop).
+A backend used for a programming workshop: [AngularJS Movie Workshop](https://github.com/antoine-richard/angular-movie-workshop).
+It provides REST services giving informations about Quentin Tarantino's filmography.

 Deployment
 ----------